Hate the CPA Exam? I Did Too.

 I began my long (too long) journey toward the CPA designation in late 2005.

 I wanted to be a CPA, but I didn't really want to be a CPA enough to study like I needed to.

-I wasn't fully committed to studying (who wants to go home and study after a full day of public accounting?) and I would try to “cram” for 2 weeks prior to my exam, and was coming up short.
+I wasn't fully committed to studying (who wants to go home and study after a full day of public accounting?), and I would try to “cram” for two weeks before my exam and was coming up short.

 Maybe you can relate?